candycode/qlua/README.md

 The main limitation is that the resolution of overloaded methods is based only on the number of parameters. i.e. qlua is not able to resolve a call to two methods like:

-MyObject::method( int );
+- MyObject::method( int );
-MyObject::method( double );
+- MyObject::method( double );

-This is due to the fact that when invoking a C++ method from a dynamic language it is not possible to automatically resolve the parameter type, nor is, in the case of Lua, a conversion operator available.
+This is due to the fact that when invoking a C++ method from a dynamic language it is not possible to automatically resolve the parameter types.
 One option to address the issue is to find the best match at invocation time, which has proven to be quite slow in practice and probably quite unsafe as well since basically in the situation depicted above all numbers without a mantissa